Halberd's COVID-19 Antibody is the Only One In Competitive Tests to Bind to Omicron Variant

 Outperforms Approved COVID Antibodies

-Jackson Center, Pennsylvania--(Newsfile Corp. - March 1, 2022) - Halberd Corporation's HALB previously developed SARS-CoV-2 antibody demonstrated superior binding capability to the SARS-CoV-2 Omicron variant disease antigen.
+JACKSON CENTER, PA / ACCESSWIRE / March 1, 2022 / Halberd Corporation's HALB previously developed SARS-CoV-2 antibody demonstrated superior binding capability to the SARS-CoV-2 Omicron variant disease antigen.
 The Halberd antibody was tested against monoclonal antibodies which are biosimilar to five FDA approved Emergency Use Authorization (EUA) COVID antibodies.
 The results are shown on the graph below.

 On the vertical axis is the Absorbance (a measure of binding capability) of the various monoclonal antibodies (mAbs) to the Omicron variant disease antigen, and the antibody concentration (dose) is shown on the horizontal axis.